Blk71: History

-In early 2015, Infocomm Investment, the investment arm of the Infocomm Development Authority of Singapore inaugurated the extension of Blk71 to neighboring Blk79 (dubbed BASH for Build Amazing Startups Here), which is also a refurbished industrial estate.
+In early 2015, Infocomm Investment, the investment arm of the Infocomm Development Authority of Singapore inaugurated the extension of Blk71 to neighboring Blk79 (dubbed BASH, which stands for Build Amazing Startups Here), which is also a refurbished industrial estate.
 A third and last unit, Blk73, designed for smaller startups, is being built up and should open in 2015.

 Plug-In@Blk71

 Plug-In@Blk71 is an incubation program that supports and provides start-ups in the interactive digital media space access to resources needed to effectively develop and market their solutions.
-It is set up by NUS Enterprise, the Media Development Authority and SingTel Innov8.
+It was set up by NUS Enterprise, the Media Development Authority and SingTel Innov8.

 Managed by NUS Enterprise, Plug-In@Blk71 provides a common platform for entrepreneurs and stakeholders to meet, connect and accelerate the growth of ideas and start-ups.
 Since 2011, a strong start-up community has been established at Plug-In@Blk71, where people regularly share contacts, ideas and success stories, which has allowed the start-up scene to grow rapidly.
 Start-ups are given 24-hour access to Plug-In@Blk71.